 GraceWorks is a Christian-based nonprofit in Franklin, TN that provides basic needs to help people in Williamson County move past a point of crisis.
 The GraceWorks organization is composed of approximately 50-55 local partner churches in Williamson County.
 Their mission statement: “United by a common loyalty to Jesus Christ, GraceWorks is dedicated to sharing the hope and grace of God by helping our neighbors in need.”
 Their facility in Franklin houses a substantial food pantry and thrift store, as well as their client services office where they provide personal and financial counseling.
 Read more

-Save the dates for our 2014 spring Habitat build on April 5, 6, and 12.
+Our 2014 spring Habitat build will take place on April 5, 6, and 12.
 We’ve partnered with three other congregations in the area, Brentwood Hills, Otter Creek & Ethos, to build two houses for Erika Fletcher & Kisha Reaves, two longtime teachers at the Wayne Reed Christian Childcare Center.
-We’ll need 15 adult volunteers on each of our three days (4/5, 4/6 and 4/12).
-We’ll also need volunteers or Life Groups to provide breakfast and lunch on April 5 and 6.
-More details and sign-up information coming soon.

 Vicki Harvey-Helgesen began going into prisons with the Federal Outreach Ministry in 2003.
 “I saw how the women were coming back in like a revolving door, and my mentor, Helen Cox, said ‘These women need Christian mentors.’
 So I started mentoring, and the ladies I mentored didn’t go back to prison.
 My husband Bob and I were spending our own money to help set up these women once they were released from prison.
 We couldn’t afford to continue to help financially, so a 501(c)(3) was set up in 2007 to help the women.
 We now have over 100 volunteers who mentor, cook, conduct Bible studies, and teach life skills at the TN Prison for Women.” -Vicki Read more